The pituitary gland is pea-sized structure located at the base of the brain. In humans, it consists of two lobes:

 - stimulating release of milk when the baby begins to suckle.

 In rodents, oxytocin also acts on the nucleus accumbens and amygdala in the brain where it enhances:

 - bonding between males and females after they have mated;

-- and, in humans, increases the level of one's trust in other people.
+- In humans, oxytocin increases the level of one's trust in other people.